joshua-bandiola/predict-nba-game-outcomes/README.md

 Logistic Regression performed best, achieving an accuracy of 63%, and was further used to predict outcomes for the 2022 season, obtaining a 61% accuracy rate.

-The rationale for this analysis is that by focusing on non player-specific data allows this research to highlight how variables other than individual skill have an impact on games.
-It is also interesting how team’s winning or losing their previous games have an impact on their winning percentage.
+The rationale for this analysis is that by focusing on non player-specific data, it allows this project to highlight how variables other than individual skill have an impact on games.
+Extensive hypothesis testings were conducted such as "Does the team's winning percentage, for instance, change depending on the month?".
+It is also interesting how team’s winning or losing their previous games have an impact on winning their next game.

 ## Tech Stack
 -  **Programming Language**: Python